Music of Chile: Rock and roll

 The 1980s saw the beginning of a revival of rock music in Chile which has continued until the modern day, with the growth of many rock subgenres and many Chilean bands finding success on the international market in recent years.

-Some of the most successful Chilean rock bands are: Los Prisioneros, Lucybell, La Ley, Javiera Mena, Francisca Valenzuela, Los Jaivas, Los Tres, Chancho en Piedra, Panico, Sol y Lluvia, Nicole (Chilean singer), Los Miserables, Buddy Richard.
+Some of the most successful Chilean rock bands are: Los Prisioneros, Lucybell, La Ley, Javiera Mena, Francisca Valenzuela, Los Jaivas, Los Tres, Chancho en Piedra, Panico, Sol y Lluvia, Nicole, Los Miserables, Buddy Richard.

-Hip hop and rap
+Hip-hop and rap

-Since the mid to late 1980s, hip hop music have had a considerable influence on the Chilean music scene and culture.
+Since the mid to late 1980s, hip-hop music have had a considerable influence on the Chilean music scene and culture.
 People of Chile had their first contact with this genre through the television and radio.
 First to appear and gain popularity were Breakdance and breakers groups: “Montaña Breakers”, “B14”, “T.N.T.”, “Floor Masters”.
 Breakers from all over the capital would gather in Bombero Ossa Street in Central Santiago to share music and have breakdance “battles”.
 Then came the first Chilean rap groups, such as “Los Marginales” and “Panteras Negras”.
-The return of immigrants after the end of the dictatorship could also have been a factor that increased the popularity of hip hop and rap, with examples such as Jimmy Fernandez (ex La Pozze Latina) returning from Italy, or “Floor Masters” front man who came from Los Angeles.
-However, it wasn't until the mid-1990s that hip hop gained mainstream popularity with successful groups such as Tiro de Gracia, MC Rode, Los Tetas, Makiza, Zaturno and La Pozze Latina.
+The return of immigrants after the end of the dictatorship could also have been a factor that increased the popularity of hip-hop and rap, with examples such as Jimmy Fernandez (ex La Pozze Latina) returning from Italy, or “Floor Masters” front man who came from Los Angeles.
+However, it wasn't until the mid-1990s that hip-hop gained mainstream popularity with successful groups such as Tiro de Gracia, Los Tetas, Makiza, Zaturno and La Pozze Latina.
 Commercial success was confirmed in 1997, when “Tiro de Gracia” and “Makiza” got Golden and Silver Discs and filled venues along the country.

-During the 2000s, some bands connected hip hop with other styles like dancehall, reggae, and Latin rhythms.
+During the 2000s, some bands connected hip-hop with other styles like dancehall, reggae, and Latin rhythms.
 Also in the 2000s, political rap became popular, with groups like, “Panteras Negras”, “LB1”, “Subverso”, “Guerrillerokulto” and “Salvaje Decibel”.
-Como Asesinar a Felipes is the first Experimental hip hop band that has achieved a considerable success, being produced by Koolarrow Records.
+Como Asesinar a Felipes is the first Experimental hip-hop band that has achieved a considerable success, being produced by Koolarrow Records.

 Most recently, Chilean rapper Ana Tijoux (formerly of Makiza) has become one of the most successful rap artists, collaborating with Mexican musician Julieta Venegas and having tracks featured on the EA Sports video game FIFA 11.
 Her music has appeared in the popular TV series Breaking Bad (season 4, episode 5).